Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/out_of_scope.md

 - how can i test this
 - how come you say ok ?
 - how do you learn
-- how good is Rasa
 - how it compares to alexa
 - how long have you been online?
 - how long will the next version will launch?
 - how many lines of codes
 - how much is 10 + 89 ?
 - how much is 10 + 89
-- how to get rasa studio
 - how to go to newyork ?
 - i am hungry
 - i am hungry, what should i do?